alstr/todo-to-issue-action/README.md

 Should the title be longer than 50 characters, it will be truncated for the issue title.

 The full title will be included in the issue body and a `todo` label will be attached to the issue.

+### Multiline TODOs

+    def hello_world():
+        # TODO Come up with a more imaginative greeting
+        #  Everyone uses hello world and it's boring.
+        print('Hello world!')

+You can create a multiline todo by continuing below the initial TODO declaration with a comment.

+The extra line(s) will be posted in the body of the issue.

+The `COMMENT_MARKER` input must be set to the correct syntax (e.g. `#` for Python).

 ### Removing TODOs

     def hello_world():